 *Additional criteria may apply under the types of ARP grants available.

-TWO TYPES OF STUDENT AID:
+TWO TYPES OF ARP GRANTS FOR STUDENTS:

 (1) Pandemic Relief Grants – no action required

 Pandemic Relief Grants were distributed automatically to eligible students based on financial need information from the student’s Free Application for Federal Student Aid (FAFSA) on February 2, 2022.
 No application was required.
 A student must have been Pell eligible or have an EFC (estimated family contribution) of $5,846-$20,000 to have qualified for Pandemic Relief Grants.
 Pandemic Relief Grant amounts ranged from $600-$1200 per student.
 Students who were qualified to receive Pandemic Relief Grants received an email from the Financial Aid office with more specific information on their grant.
 To check the status of automatic ARP grants, students can log in to eServices click on Financial Aid, and view Awards.

 The second type of grant available under ARP was the ARP Emergency grants.
 The application for the ARP Emergency grants closed at 11:59pm on Wednesday, 2/23/22.
 Students had to submit an application for these grants and meet eligibility requirements.
 Individual awards for students would be as high as $1,000, depending on the number of applications submitted.
 Students had to explain how they have been negatively impacted by COVID as it relates to their personal financial situation.